bda-project-group/big-data/README.md

-# Introduction
+# big-data
-This is the repository for exercises in TDT4135 Big Data Architectures at NTNU.

-It is maintained by [Hermann Mørkrid](https://github.com/hermannm) and [Lars Waage](https://github.com/larwaa)
+Project repository for the course [Big Data Architecture](https://www.ntnu.edu/studies/courses/TDT4305) at NTNU Trondheim, spring 2023.
+Made by [Hermann Mørkrid](https://github.com/hermannm) and [Lars Waage](https://github.com/larwaa).

-# Structure
+## Project Structure
-The repository contains a set of project files for exercise 2.
-The purpose of the exercise is to identify similar news articles from a set of BBC articles using the Locality-Sensitive Hashing (LSH) method.

-* [data](data): The raw data for the project, containing test data and BBC news articles.
-* [default_parameters.ini](default_parameters.ini): The default project parameters.
-* [lsh.py](lsh.py): The exercise implementation code.
+Each subfolder contains an assignment of the project, all implemented in Python.

+- `spark` contains notebooks that use [Spark](https://spark.apache.org/) to analyze the data in the `data` subfolder.
+The data was stored and analyzed on the [Databricks](https://www.databricks.com/) platform.
+- `locality_sensitive_hashing` implements the [Locality-Sensitive Hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) algorithm to analyze similarities between BBC articles in the `data/bbc` subfolder.